domijan/kh/README.md

 ### Use of checking/editing functions

-We are going to use constituency-level contiguities for this example.

 We might want to alter the contiguities based on some subject-matter knowledge.
 Perhaps some islands are more closely linked to some mainland areas than to others due to, for example, a ferry service.